MrYsLab/pymata4/docs/init.md

 The *board* variable contains a reference to the Pymata4 instance.
 You use this reference to access the Pymata4 methods of the instance.

-For example to cleanly shutdown your Pymata4 application, you might call the *shutdown* method:
+For example, to cleanly shutdown your Pymata4 application, you might call the *shutdown* method:

 ```python
 board.shutdown()
 ```

-Of course you can name the instance variable anything that is meaningful to you.
+Of course, you can name the instance variable, anything that is meaningful to you.
 There is nothing *magic* about the name *board*.

-## Understanding The Pymata4 Parameters
+## Understanding The Pymata4 *\__init__* Parameters
 ```python
 def __init__(self, com_port=None, baud_rate=115200,
                  arduino_instance_id=1, arduino_wait=4,